Social Security

 • If you were in the military, your military discharge papers

-• If you are married and applying for spouse benefits, your marriage certificate, your spouse’s birth certificate and your spouse’s Social Security number
+• If you’re married and applying for spouse benefits, your marriage certificate, your spouse’s birth certificate and your spouse’s Social Security number

-• If you are applying for children’s benefits, your children's birth certificates and Social Security numbers
+• If you’re applying for children’s benefits, your children’s birth certificates and their Social Security numbers

-• If you (or your spouse or child for whom you are applying for benefits) were not born in the U.S., proof of U.S. citizenship or lawful alien status
+• If you (or your spouse or child for whom you’re applying for benefits) were not born in the U.S., proof of U.S. citizenship or lawful alien status

-When you submit your documents, be sure to keep copies for yourself.
-If you do not have all of the required documents, contact your local Social Security office for help.
+When you submit your documents, make sure to keep copies for yourself.
+If you don’t have all the required documents, contact your local Social Security office for assistance.

 The Social Security Retirement Benefit Estimator is an online tool that offers a personalized estimate of your Social Security benefit based on your earnings.